jdjoum/Air-Jordan-History-iOS-App/README.md

 A Sneaker by Sneaker Breakdown for Sneakerheads and Basketball Fans to learn more about MJ's Unbelievable Career &amp; Legacy!

-> Also Check Out The "AJH-DemoImages" folder in the Assets folder for a look at the apps unique layout and design!
+> Check Out The "AJH-DemoImages" folder in the Assets folder for a look at the apps unique layout and design!

 #### Presented By: *Julian-Justin Djoum*